aarushiarya/minio-idp/README.md

-# OpenID Connect Minio Deployment Guide
+# Minio Identity Management Configuration Guide

 To authenticate applications using OpenID Connect register your application with the Identity Provider(wso2).